Want to Start Again? Click HERE to go back to the Complete Pure Water Guide Page

 The term Pure Water in window cleaning describes ordinary tap water that has been filtered through a purification system, to remove all the natural minerals.
 This water is often described as ‘deionised water’ due to the type of filtration used.
-This is explained further HERE.
-The reason for this is that pure water dries to leave a completely crystal clear finish, as opposed to general tap water that dries to leave minerals on the windows, which is the reason for hard water stains and unsightly white spotting.
+More information can be found: HERE The reason for this is that pure water dries to leave a completely crystal clear finish, as opposed to general tap water that dries to leave minerals on the windows, which is the reason for hard water stains and unsightly white spotting.

 When applied to Window Cleaning, using pure water means that there is no need to squeegee the water from the window.
-Providing you have agitated (scrubbed) the dirt and rinsed the window thoroughly, you can leave it wet!
+Providing you have agitated or scrubbed the dirt and rinsed the window thoroughly, you can leave it wet!